Sports Performance | Nutrition | Women's Health | Gymnastics

 Now you know more about mental health issues young female athletes can face and some ways to ensure they can relieve stress in healthy ways.
 The best thing parents can do for their kids is to be there for them and have their best interest at heart - physical health problems and injuries can incur mental health problems while competing, and kids need their parents to be supportive.
 Rest in between practices and a robust support system can help active, competitive girls go farther than they ever thought possible.

 Young girls are hard enough on themselves, but when they are involved in a demanding sport outside of their typical responsibilities, giving them the tools they need to rest and continue to perform well is vital.
 By relieving stress and finding fulfilling activities outside of the gym, kids can get the rest they need and continue to grow strong and healthy.
 We emphasize this with our young clients at EW Motion Therapy and try to provide resources for both kids and parents to live a healthy lifestyle.
-If you or your child is interested in working with us, answer the questions in our Program Match Tool to see which program best fits your needs.
+If you or your child want to learn more about gymnastics, click the button below to download our answers to 20 frequently asked questions.